Redtech0inc/TDGameLib/README.md

 >dynamic: if false will render it behind every sprite but it can not adjust to the sprite background colors. doesn't change the way it collides! will default to true if not provided

 >wrapped: if false won't wrap the text when to big (smart wrapping: wraps at last space if there is one in the current line otherwise wraps to screen size). will default to true if not provided

+>screenBound: if false the object can go as far off screen as it wants. defaults to true if not provided

 <br><br><br>